Jolaboy/JavaScript-Projects/README.md

 ## other projects
 React-Project
-AJAX implementation using XAMMP Apache server<br>
+AJAX implementation using XAMPP Apache server<br>
 ToDo App - a user interface where users can input lists of tasks and be able to update and delete task

 ## Installation Instructions